Audit and Risk Committee

 - Mr Rohan Mead, Australian Unity Health Ltd

-- Michael Roff, Australian Private Hospitals Association
+- Mr Michael Roff, Australian Private Hospitals Association

 - Professor Erwin Loh, St Vincent's Health Australia

-- Dr John Merchant, Calvary Hospital
+- Ms Kris Salisbury, Calvary Hospital

 - Dr Rachel David, Private Healthcare Australia